dev-scripts/prakashbhandari.com.np/content/posts/understanding-the-basic-concepts-of-kubernetes-cluster.md

 In this blog post, I will try to simplify the basic concepts  and components of a Kubernetes (k8s) cluster."
 ---

-As a beginner, understanding a Kubernetes (k8s) cluster might be a little bit complicated.
+Learning any new tool and technology starts withAs a beginner, understanding a Kubernetes (k8s) cluster might be a little bit complicated.
+If you go through the k8s official documentation its overwhelming
 In this blog post, I will try to simplify the basic concepts and components of a Kubernetes (k8s) cluster.
+I will be covering the theoretical

 # What is a Kubernetes Cluster?
 The simplest definition of a Kubernetes(k8s) cluster is a set of nodes that run containerized applications.
 Kubernetes cluster has two types on nodes